dimarudik/bublik/README.md

 The fastest way to obtain data from Oracle is to get it by `ROWID` (use dbms_parallel_execute to prepare chunks) The fastest way to put data to Postgresql is to insert it by using `COPY` (except LOB's)

-pgx is a pure Go driver and toolkit for PostgreSQL.

-The pgx driver is a low-level, high performance interface that exposes PostgreSQL-specific features such as `LISTEN` / `NOTIFY` and `COPY`.
-It also includes an adapter for the standard `database/sql` interface.

 Build
 ```
 mvn clean package -DskipTests